 Lumineers are a relatively recent innovation in cosmetic dentistry.
 They’re also called no-prep veneers because they are glued to the front of your teeth without any preparation to the teeth themselves.
 The manufacturer claims that they can perform all the roles that traditional porcelain veneers do, but without the difficulty of preparing your natural teeth.

 The Basis of the 20-Year Lifetime Claim

 Lumineers started making the claim that they last more than 20 years based on a single study that was reported in 2005, called “Long Term Clinical Evaluation of Etched Porcelain Veneers.”
-Although it’s hard to find on their site nowadays, references to this study used to be all over their advertising.
+Although it’s hard to find on their site nowadays, advertisements used to reference this study all the time.
 The study looked at 30 patients who received a total of 167 Lumineers.
-According to the researchers, after up to 240 months (20 years), only 10 of the Lumineers needed to be replaced.
+According to the researchers, after up to 240 months (20 years), they only needed to replace 10 of the Lumineers.

 What’s Wrong with This Study?

 It’s worth noting that the findings presented above were not published in any scientific journal.
 Instead, they were presented at an academic conference.
 Work presented at an academic conference is considered provisional.
 It doesn’t undergo peer review which involves other dentists and scientists look over a study’s findings to make sure they’re accurate.
 However, it’s typical for researchers with significant findings to go on to revise their papers for publication.

 Certainly, it seems that a finding like this would be worth publication, but it has never been published.
 We don’t know why the study has never been published, but the fact that it hasn’t moved past peer review in 15+ years since the presentation suggests that the research is faulty.
 In fact, a recently published review of all research on porcelain veneer survival concluded that data on the survival of Cerinate veneers beyond 5 years “were lacking.”

 Other Problems with Lumineers